Get in contact with Pericom today to see how we can help.Telephone Number: +44 (0)1908 224680

 6.1.
 Delivery of the Goods shall be made by the Buyer collecting the Goods at the Seller’s premises at any time after the Seller has notified the Buyer that the Goods are ready for collection or, if some other place for delivery is agreed by the Seller, by the Seller delivering the Goods to that place.

 6.2.
 Delivery of the Services shall be deemed to have been made once the Seller reasonably determines that the Services have been performed.

 6.3.
 Any dates quoted for delivery of the Goods are approximate only and the Seller shall not be liable for any delay in delivery of the Goods howsoever caused.
 Time for delivery shall not be of the essence unless previously agreed by the Seller in writing.
 The Goods may be delivered by the Seller in advance of the quoted delivery date upon giving reasonable notice to the Buyer.

 6.4.
-Where the Goods and/or Services are to be delivered in installments, each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the installments in accordance with these Conditions or any claim by the Buyer in respect of any one or more installments shall not entitle the Buyer to treat the Contract as a whole as repudiated.
+Where the Goods and/or Services are to be delivered in instalments, each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the instalments in accordance with these Conditions or any claim by the Buyer in respect of any one or more instalments shall not entitle the Buyer to treat the Contract as a whole as repudiated.